neomatrix369/nlp_profiler/notebooks/README.md

 $ jupyter notebook .
 ```

-- Regenerate the notebooks by running all the cells.
+- Regenerate the relevant notebook(s) by running all the cells.
+- Fix any error, issues in it/them
+- Run the formatting as mentioned in the [Developer guide: Notebooks](../developer-guide.md#notebooks)
 - Once you are happy, then commit your changes.
 - Push commits to remote branch
 - Create pull request